The United Graduate School of Agricultural Sciences, Ehime University

 Admission Policy

-1. Have general expertise in agriculture, the environment, and related sciences; have the ability to collect and analyze information in their respective fields to identify, understand, and solve problems in their area of expertise; and have the technical ability to conduct research independently or in groups.
+Have general expertise in agriculture, the environment, and related sciences; have the ability to collect and analyze information in their respective fields to identify, to understand, and to solve problems in their area of expertise; and have the technical ability to conduct research independently or in groups.

-3. Have high ethical standards based on an understanding of research in Bioresource Production Sciences, Applied Bioresource Sciences, Life Environment Conservation Sciences, and related sciences, and be able to conduct research and education in agriculture, the environment, and related sciences based on a solid scientific foundation.
+Have high ethical standards based on an understanding of research in Bioresource Production Sciences, Applied Bioresource Sciences, Life Environment Conservation Sciences, and related sciences, and be able to conduct research and education in agriculture, the environment, and related fields based on a solid scientific foundation.